tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

 That's when it smiled at me, exposing razor-sharp teeth.

-"What do you wa-" I nervously asked, but before I could finish my sentence the creature broke through the window shattering glass everywhere.
+*"What do you wa-"* I nervously asked, but before I could finish my sentence the creature broke through the window shattering glass everywhere.

 This caused my adrenaline to rise...

-I could feel the claws on my hands begin to grow.
+I could feel the claws on my hands begin to grow as the rage grew inside of me.

 I screamed in pain as they tore through my flesh.